 The class will commence with some quick warm-up sketches.
 Then we will do longer five to fifteen minute poses.
 You may find that you are unable to complete a drawing at first.
 You’ll soon learn how much detail you can include for different length poses.

 Please bring your lunch a water bottle and snacks.
-If you have them also bring bring large paper, a kneadable eraser, and bulldog clips to hold your paper.
+If you have them, also bring water colors, brushes, charcoal, large paper, sketch pad, a knead-able eraser, and bulldog clips to hold your paper.

 If you’ve ever thought about doing life drawing this is your opportunity!
 Give it a go!

 Much to his parents’ distress Colin began an art career early, drawing freely and often on the walls of his home as a child!
 Well-known West Australia artist Robert Juniper further helped develop this talent in a more constructive fashion where Colin attended his art classes.

 During the late 1970s and early 1980s, free-spirited Colin travelled the world with just a backpack, sketchbook, trusty bicycle, keen sense of adventure and humour.
 Colin’s cartoons and caricatures from this period are now spread all over the world.